 Hence, it is important to be a good team player, cooperating with others in the team and watching each other’s backs.

 The longer you are in the sales industry, the more you will understand the following:

 To run fast, you can run alone.
 To run far, you need to run as a team.

 Communication Skills & Personal Bearing:

-Whether you are selling a million dollar property or hundreds of thousand worth of insurance policies, all consumers want a person whom they can trust and speak to comfortably.
+Whether you're dealing with a million-dollar property sale or hundreds of thousands in insurance policies, all consumers prefer someone they can trust and communicate with.

 Therefore, it is important for an agent to be trustworthy and possess great communication skills and deep domain knowledge.